 Ever been online and received the dreaded “unable to connect to the internet” messaging?
 Like us, you probably panic and survival seems unlikely.
 But eventually you reconnect, the wounds heal, and you move forward with your life.

 In any service, reliability is essential to retaining customer loyalty and trust.
 It’s pivotal to run your business proactively, not reactively.
 Let us paint you an old-timey sports analogy picture.
 If you sell custom baseball t-shirts, and you know that your busiest time of year is during spring training, you should be spending the earlier part of the year preparing your website, inventory and more for the heavy traffic ahead, so you’re ready to…play ball (sorry about that).
 A great way to do this is to stay on top of trend research so you can plan products or services to anticipate the changing trends, and make sure your Search Engine Optimization (SEO) and Search Engine Marketing (SEM) are optimized to handle anything that comes your way.
-If you’re unfamiliar with SEO or SEM and the importance of them on scaling up your business, here are six basic SEO terms to know and a general guide to both.

 We’re no Alec Baldwin in Glengarry Glen Ross, but dammit you should always be optimizing!
 In order to grow your business, you need to take an honest look at what’s working, and what isn’t.
 For example, you can outsource people to Q/A your website to find any bugs, or inconsistencies or find someone to make sure your customer journey is ideal for every visitor to your website or app, or even find someone to enhance the graphics or images you have on your site or in store to make sure they’re as professional as possible.
 Investing in your product, whether it’s something physical, or a service, is the most important move you can make for your business.